 Steroids are strong medicines, and they can have side effects, including weakened bones and cataracts.
 Because of this, you usually take them for as short a time as possible.

-- About Steroids (Inhaled and Oral Corticosteroids) (National Jewish Health)
+- FAQs About Steroids for Asthma (National Jewish Health)

 - Corticosteroids (Crohn's & Colitis Foundation of America)